Dyalog Developer Licences

 Free, full-featured licence for non-commercial use

+This is not a demonstatration.
 The Basic Licence gives you access to the complete Dyalog development environment — no feature limits, no trial periods.
-It’s free to use for non-commercial purposes.
+It’s free to use for non-commercial purposes for as long as you like.

 Educational, experimental, and personal projects allowed